nightconcept/nextjs-solivan-dev-v3/content/blog/what-is-this.md

 ---
-title: "What is This?"
+title: 'What is This?'
 date: 2021-11-30T00:00:00-08:00
 lastmod: 2021-11-30T00:00:00-08:00
-author: ["Danny"]
+author: ['Danny']
 categories:
   - blog
 tags:
   - blog
-description: ""
+description: ''
 weight: # 1 means pin the article, sort articles according to this number
-slug: ""
+slug: ''
 draft: false # draft or not
 comments: true
 showToc: true # show contents